RickGao/Carry-Lookahead-Adder/docs/info.md

 Run test and conduct exhaustive verification of the design within the Tiny Tapeout flow to ensure complete functional accuracy and robustness across all input combinations.

+Input two 8 bit integers from input pins and get one 8 bit integer from output pins

 ## External hardware

 No external hardware